Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/RP/Amit.md

 ## Resource Person - Profile

-** Amit Agarwal **
+**Amit Agarwal**

--Currently working as Professor in the Department of EEE at Amrita Vishwa Vidyapeetham, Coimbatore.
+- Currently working as Professor in the Department of EEE at Amrita Vishwa Vidyapeetham, Coimbatore.
--His Research focus is Machine Learning Applications in Agriculture, Robotics and Communication Signals.
+- His Research focus is Machine Learning Applications in Agriculture, Robotics and Communication Signals.